openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_common/unittest_common_package_api/unittest_common_package_interfaces.md

 }
 ```

-Function: A component of [DataStrategy](#interface-datastrategy) used to reduce data during testing, where T specifies the data type processed by this shrinker.
+Function: A component of [DataStrategy](#interface-datastrategy) used to shrink data during testing, where T specifies the data type processed by this shrinker.

 ### func shrink(T)